IroniMelissa/ML-Project2/README.md

 # ML-Project2
  Decision Tree Classifier Model developed using Python .
- Followed basic Machine Learning steps to implementation.
+ Followed basic Machine Learning steps to implementation of the model.